KaihangShi/kaihangshi.github.io/_pages/awards.md

 >“Conformal Sites Model for Adsorbed Films on Energetically Heterogeneous Surfaces”, presented at 8th International Workshop on Characterization of Porous Materials (CPM8), Delray Beach, FL, USA, May 7, 2018.

 - ***Cheng Siwei* Chancellor’s Fellowship**, ECUST, **2014**.
-> the highest university-wide annual award recognizing undergraduate, master and doctoral students who have won high reputation or made important contributions to the university and the country.
+> The highest university-wide annual award recognizing undergraduate, master and doctoral students who have won high reputation or made important contributions to the university and the country.

 - **Special Prize for Academic Excellence (top 1%)**, ECUST, **2014**.
 - **Honorable Mention**, Mathematical Contest in Modeling, USA, **2014**.